 Amaala is set to be Saudi Arabia's first zero-carbon resort, built by HKS architects.
-Still in its nascent stages, building work is ongoing, but the first phase of the project is planned to be completed by the fourth quarter of 2020.
+Still in its nascent stages, building work is ongoing, but the first phase of the project is planned to be completed by 2021.

 The reefs on the Egyptian side of the Red Sea have been badly abused by mass tourism in recent years, so their preservation and conservation is paramount to the architects.
 Keep an eye out for the grand opening to be one of the first guests at this exclusive eco-friendly resort.